umeraqeel786/FlashloanV1/README.md

 Under “Tokens Transferred”, you should see three different transactions.

-    The red arrow highlights the transfer of 1 DAI from LendingPool to our contract.
+    The First one highlights the transfer of 1 DAI from LendingPool to our contract.
-    The orange arrow indicates the payback of 1 DAI along with the fees back to the Landing pool.
+    The Second one indicates the payback of 1 DAI along with the fees back to the Landing pool.
-    The blue arrow shows the interest generated DAI which has its separate utility.
+    The Third arrow shows the interest generated DAI which has its separate utility.

 Conclusion
 We were successfully able to write the smart contract for a Flash Loan!
 We were able to borrow DAI from the pool, pay the Flash Loan fee, and then repay the borrowed amount all in a single transaction.
 You just borrowed money with no collateral!